Thank you for reading our post, please rate this article at the end.

 2004 | M-31 SS | $6,748 (+33%) | $1,840 (+9%) |

 The picture is quite interesting with the mileage.
-If we didn’t have any of these numbers, we’d think that the more the mileage, the more an RVs depreciation is.
-That still is the case, but not in the way we’d expect it to be.
+If we didn’t have any of these numbers, we’d think that the more mileage an RV has, the more depreciation it has.
+That still is the case, but not how we’d expect it to be.

-Judging by the above chart, zero mileage wouldn’t affect a brand new RV model in any noticeable way, while a 100,000 mileage would probably be quite devastating for its value.
-But as the vehicle gets older, the negative impact of mileage on value decreases.
+Judging by the above chart, zero mileage wouldn’t noticeably affect a brand-new RV model, while 100,000 miles would probably be devastating for its value.
+However, as the vehicle gets older, the negative impact of mileage on value decreases.

 At about the 10-year mark, as seen from the 2008 M-31SS motorhome, 100,000 mileage even increases the value of a vehicle!
 At the same time, a 0 mileage adds more and more value to an RV as it ages.

-We’ve checked the data on the other two RVs as well, and believe us, the numbers have been very similar to them.
-So such an impact of mileage on RV depreciation definitely isn’t linked to this particular model.
+We’ve also checked the data on the other two RVs, and the numbers have been very similar to them.
+So, mileage’s impact on RV depreciation isn’t linked to this model.

-In the end, mileage does play a role in the value of an RV.
-Negative at the beginning, the impact of mileage at some point turns around and starts to actually add value to a vehicle.
+In the end, mileage plays a role in an RV’s value.
+Although initially negative, the impact of mileage eventually turns around and starts actually adding value to a vehicle.

-New vs used RV – which should you go for?
+Which new vs. used RV should you go for?

-Now that we’ve examined all that data and made our conclusions, it is time to answer this question – should you get a new or used RV?
+Now that we’ve examined all that data and concluded, it is time to answer this question: Should you get a new or used RV?

-The answer that you will most often hear is that you should get a used RV.
-And we agree with this opinion.
+The answer you will most often hear is that you should get a used RV.
+We agree with this opinion.

 It doesn’t make financial sense to buy a brand-new RV.
-It just doesn’t.
+It doesn’t.
 Once you take the RV out of the dealership, it loses about 30% of its value.
-This means that you could get a slightly used, perfect-condition RV basically at a 30% discount.
+You could get a slightly used, perfect-condition RV at a 30% discount.

-Now, this doesn’t mean that buying a brand-new RV is a bad decision to make.
+Now, this doesn’t mean that buying a brand-new RV is a bad decision.
 Some people aren’t ready to sacrifice the feel of cleanness and newness for a big discount in price.
 You may also want to get a new RV for any other reason.
 As long as you have the money, getting a new RV can have its benefits.

-However, the significant price difference between new and used RVs isn’t the only reason why you would want to go for a used model.
+However, the significant price difference between new and used RVs isn’t the only reason you want a used model.

 Old can be more reliable than new

-As counterintuitive as this may sound, old RVs can actually be more reliable than new RVs.
-And the reason for this is the care of the original owner.
+As counterintuitive as this may sound, old RVs can be more reliable than new RVs.
+The reason for this is the care of the original owner.

-RVs tend to develop significant issues within the very first few years of ownership.
-And those issues require some solutions.
-RV owners will have to think about getting rid of the weak links in their vehicles.
-And if the original owner owned an RV for several years, then you can be pretty sure that the majority, if not all of its factory issues have been resolved.
+RVs tend to develop significant issues within the first few years of ownership, and those issues require some solutions.
+RV owners will have to consider removing the weak links in their vehicles.
+If the original owner owned an RV for several years, then you can be pretty sure that the majority, if not all, of its factory issues have been resolved.

-Needless to say, if you were to buy a new RV, you would need to be ready for problems.
-Problems won’t happen necessarily, but should they arise, you would need to spend money to get rid of them.
+If you were to buy a new RV, you would need to be ready for problems.
+Problems won’t happen necessarily, but should they arise, you must spend money to eliminate them.

 On the other side of the coin.

-- Quality of Construction: Some older RVs were built with higher quality materials and craftsmanship than some of the newer models.
+- Quality of Construction: Some older RVs were built with higher quality materials and craftsmanship than newer models.

 - Simplicity: Older RVs might have simpler systems and designs.
-This can make them more reliable because there’s less that can go wrong, and repairs can be easier and cheaper.
+This can make them more reliable because less can go wrong, and repairs can be easier and cheaper.

-- Proven Performance: If an older RV has been well maintained and has a record of reliable performance, it may continue to be reliable.
+- Proven Performance: An older RV that has been well maintained and has a record of reliable performance may remain reliable.

-- Maintenance: A well-maintained older RV can often be more reliable than a neglected new one.
+- Maintenance: A well-maintained older RV is often more reliable than a neglected new one.
 Maintenance is crucial to the longevity and reliability of any vehicle.

 On the other hand, there are reasons why a new RV might be more reliable: